functionalscript/nanvm/notes/djs-article.md

 ## “DJS” JSON Extension: Bridging the Gap to JavaScript w/o DSLs

 In this article, we explore a natural approach to enhancing JSON by seamlessly integrating essential features using JavaScript constructs.
-This stands in contrast to introducing custom DSL enhancements to JSON.
+This approach differs from introducing custom DSL enhancements to JSON.

 Apart from addressing human-friendly syntactic enhancements (as tackled by [JSON5](https://json5.org/), [Hjson](https://github.com/hjson/hjson-js), and similar approaches), we focus on the following pain points: